Buy America and aviation projects

 The Federal Aviation Administration (FAA) controls funding for improvements at many local and regional airports throughout the United States.
 You may learn about scheduled airport funding on the FAA's Airport Improvement Program (AIP) webpage.

 The FAA also oversees compliance with federal laws that apply to the use of funds by airports.
-Implementation of these laws includes following Buy American preference clauses to be used in airport improvement contracts.
-Examples of standard clauses used in such contracts can be found at the FAA's Contract Writing Toolbox.
+Implementation of these laws includes following Buy America preference clauses to be used in airport improvement contracts.
+Examples of standard clauses used in such contracts can be found in the FAA's Contract Writing Toolbox.

 Federally funded aviation projects

 The vast majority of sophisticated airport equipment (e.g. sensing devices, computer systems for other than air navigation, airport safety and security systems, baggage handling equipment, road graders, snow plows) is not purchased directly by the FAA.
-Similarly, contracts to expand airports, build runways, install ground communication equipment or terminal facilities, or to purchase maintenance equipment are most often managed by state or local government, or by private sector corporations that receive funds from the Department of Transportation.
-Typically, the FAA grants funds for these purchases to state and local airport authorities, and these funds have Buy American conditions attached.
-While not an outright prohibition, these requirements are a significant barrier.
+Similarly, contracts to expand airports, build runways, install ground communication equipment or terminal facilities, or to purchase maintenance equipment are most often managed by state or local governments, or by private sector corporations that receive funds from the Department of Transportation.
+Typically, the FAA grants funds for these purchases to state and local airport authorities.
+Certain Buy America requirements are attached to these funds, and may represent a significant barrier for Canadian suppliers.

 The Aviation Safety and Capacity Expansion Act of 1990 provides that preference be given to steel and manufactured products produced in the United States when funds are expended pursuant to a grant issued under the Airport Improvement Program.
 The following terms apply:

-- Components.
-As used in this clause, components mean those articles, materials, and supplies incorporated directly into steel and manufactured products.
+- components mean those articles, materials, and supplies incorporated directly into steel and manufactured products;

-- Cost of components.
-This means the costs for production of the components, exclusive of final assembly labor costs.
+- the cost of components refers to the costs of producing the components, exclusive of final assembly labor costs.

-The successful bidder will be required to assure that only domestic steel and manufactured products will be used by the contractor, subcontractors, and suppliers in the performance of this contract.
+The successful bidder will be required to provide assurance that only domestic steel and manufactured products will be used by the contractor, subcontractors, and suppliers in the performance of this contract.
 Exceptions may be granted if: